 Australian South Sea Islanders

-The first South Sea Islanders to arrive in Queensland were brought in the ‘Don Juan’ which arrived in the Brisbane River in August 1863.
-South Sea Islanders were first brought to Queensland for work in the cotton fields.
-However, by 1868 South Sea Islanders were mainly recruited to work on sugar plantations.
-Between the years 1863 and 1904 an estimated 40,000 to 60,000 South Sea Islanders had entered Queensland.
-Recruited mainly from the New Hebrides (Vanuatu) and the Solomon Islands, the contribution of these South Sea Island labourers to the economic development of Queensland was an important one.
-They played a significant role in the development of sugar industry and also contributed to the development of farming, grazing and the maritime industry.
+Recruited mainly from the New Hebrides (Vanuatu) and the Solomon Islands, these South Sea Island labourers made an important contribution to the economic development of Queensland.
+They played a significant role in the development of sugar industry and contributed to the development of farming, grazing and the maritime industry.

 Search the catalogue